azurecrystalz/azurecrystalz.github.io/source/_posts/runrun-calamity.md

   {% endbubble %}

   {% bubble Rinne %}
     Just ask me when I get back.
-Listen, I can't afford to let today's winning luck slip me by. *Sooo*, I'll catch ya later Himerunrun!
+Listen, I can't afford to let today's winning luck slip me by. *Sooo*, I'll catch ya later, Himerunrun!
   {% endbubble %}

   {% bubble HiMERU %}
     ...Good grief.
 Even when you *do* come back, the first thing you'll do is make a ruckus over what you're going to eat.

-    Or actually, he used "Himerunrun" instead of "Merumeru", what was that?
+    Actually, he used "Himerunrun" instead of "Merumeru", what was that?
 Why doesn't he just stop doing what he wants, not just with how he acts, but with what he calls others too--
   {% endbubble %}

 ![starre](https://64.media.tumblr.com/e7be7c2d31cfee5a8b05a42c2c578ea8/8ebfe99c4449d2c4-5b/s2048x3072/2481b8c68327bd8842fb383e7b68db1780cf5f46.png)